walles/catiplicator/README.md

 * Fix app orientation to portrait
 * Test what happens when skill level goes above difficulty of available assignments
-* Put cat picture as background for level-finished screen
 * Add meow sound effect when starting a new level
 * Add a music score.
 Auto-generated from the Internet?
 * Localize into Swedish